Emsley1d/Weather-Scraper/readme.md

     **Solution:**
   * 'require('dotenv').config()' and hiding the API Key in .env was the issue as I don't have a bundler.
 For the time being I'll continue without hiding the API key and look to add a bundler at a later stage.

-2. Console message of "[Violation] Only request geolocation information in response to a user gesture" and no location data logged in console.
+**2. Console message of "[Violation] Only request geolocation information in response to a user gesture" and no location data logged in console.**

     * It would appear being able to request a users geolocation on page load has been removed: https://developer.chrome.com/docs/lighthouse/best-practices/geolocation-on-start/

     **Solution:**
     * Button added which user has to press to then be prompted to allow access to location.

+**3. The Sunset time isn't removed from the browser after it occurs; as intended.
+However; the Sunrise time is removed after it occurs.**
+    * Reviwed my code and realised I hadn't included .getTime() for the Sunset part of my if else statement.
+    * The above still didn't work so I settled on using a "line-through" for the Sunrise/Sunset instead of attempting to remove both after each had occured.

+   **Solution:**
+    * I came to realise I hadn't closed the "<h5>" tag for for the header with id="sunset" correctly; I had neglected to include the closing "/".
+Realising this I then reverted back to my original plan to use .remove() to remove both Sunset/Sunrise as opposted to adding the style of "line-through".